-Fifthly, there is no conceivable ground for concluding that the Respondent was acting in good faith, as the Respondent was clearly targeting the Complainant.
+Fifthly, there is no conceivable ground for concluding that the Respondent was acting in good faith, as the Respondent was clearly targeting the Complainant for its, the Respondent's, own financial interest.

-Finally, in addition and having regard to the totality of the evidence, the Panel finds that, in view of Respondent's registration of the disputed domain name using the BOURSORAMA mark and retaining it, the Respondent registered and used it in bad faith within the generally accepted meaning of that expression.
+Finally, in addition and having regard to the totality of the evidence, the Panel finds that, in view of Respondent's registration of the disputed domain name using the the ARCELORMITTAL trademark and retaining it, the Respondent registered and used it in bad faith within the generally accepted meaning of that expression.

-As the Complainant rightly submits, such conduct of the Respondent has been held by previous UDRP panels to constitute bad faith registration and use.
+As the Complainant rightly submits, such conduct of the Respondent has been held by many previous UDRP panels to constitute bad faith registration and use.